 Vet Assistant Training

-Vet assistant training can fully prepare you for a career only if your chosen school offers a chance to get real-life experience.
-You might think that getting hands-on experience is impossible in an online course, but the Animal Behavior College (ABC) Veterinary Assistant Program gives you a thorough educational foundation and real-world experience.
+Vet assistant classes can fully prepare you for a career only if your chosen school also offers real-world vet assistant training job skills.
+You might think that getting that kind of practical experience is impossible in an online course, but the Animal Behavior College (ABC) Veterinary Assistant Program gives you both a thorough educational foundation and real-world experience.

 NAVTA-Approved Veterinary Assistant Program

-Our vet assistant school follows the vet assistant requirements set forth and approved by the National Association of Veterinary Technicians in America (NAVTA) in cooperation with AVTE (Association of Veterinary Technician Educators) & CVTEA (Committee on Veterinary Technician Education and Activities).1
+Our curriculum follows the vet assistant requirements set forth and approved by the National Association of Veterinary Technicians in America (NAVTA) in cooperation with AVTE (Association of Veterinary Technician Educators) & CVTEA (Committee on Veterinary Technician Education and Activities).1

 In 1972, the House of Delegates authorized a program of accreditation of training for animal technicians – the Committee on Veterinary Technician Education and Activities (CVTEA).
 Their objective is to recognize veterinary technician training programs that are fully capable of graduating acceptable assistants for veterinarians and to assist in the development of such programs, as well as to study all matters pertaining to activities of veterinary technicians, and to advise the Board of Directors concerning the implementation of AVMA policy concerning such matters.2